usnistgov/redledger-fabric-samples/INSTALL_REDLEDGER.md

 # Next steps
  - [ ] Write a script that automatize the process described above.
+ - [ ] Mention that you need to be in branch release 2.2 to use the blockmatrix ledger type.